ExoticSolutions/practice-work/README.md

 Cart project simply adds products to a cart using object arrays and mapped out objects in the next project I will work on implementing quantity for products to prevent repetitive content in the cart offcanvas.

+JokeSnip: using a simple api call jokes are generated. simple user interface will work on implementing getting specific different categories and using conditional statements to gwet the joke the user desires.